The Romance of the Forest: Synopsis

 Monsieur Pierre de la Motte and his wife, Madame Constance de la Motte, are fleeing Paris in an attempt to escape his creditors.
 Pierre, Madame, and their two domestic servants, Peter and Annette, are waylaid when the path they’re on becomes too dark to follow any longer.
-Pierre exits the carriage and continues on foot toward a light he notices some distance away from the carriage.
-Upon knocking on the door of a small and ancient house, Pierre is admitted into the house by a stranger.
+Upon knocking on the door of a small and ancient house, hoping to find assistance, Pierre is admitted into the house by a stranger.
 He is given a bed and promptly locked in the room.
 Sometime later, the door to Pierre's room is unlocked and a beautiful young lady, Adeline, is being dragged behind the stranger who admitted Pierre to the house.
 The stranger states that "if you wish to save your life, swear that you will convey this girl where I may never see her more; or rather consent to take her with you".
-Upon agreement to take Adeline with him, Pierre and Adeline are conveyed to the carriage by the ruffian stranger with Madame still inside.
+Upon agreement to take Adeline with him, Pierre and Adeline are conveyed to the carriage by the ruffian stranger.

 The family, with the addition of Adeline, proceeds into the darkened interior of a forest, hoping to elude discovery and heeding the warnings of the stranger to not come back on the land they just left.
 Eventually, they find refuge in a ruined abbey after their wagon wheel breaks.
 Initially, everyone in the group except Peter is afraid of what lies in waiting behind the abbey walls; however, closer inspection by Peter shows the only inhabitants are mice, owls, bats, and the like.
-Still afraid of being pursued by creditors, the family and Adeline stay close to the abbey.
+Afraid of being pursued by creditors, the family and Adeline stay close to the abbey.
 Peter is sent into the town of Auboine for supplies to fix their broken wagon wheel.
 After returning to the family, Peter confides to Pierre that while he was in town he got in a fight and was unable to procure the necessary supplies for fixing the wheel, but he did purchase some food to tide them over.